i-VRESSE/haddock3-webapp/README.md

   haddock3:
     command: haddock3 $config
     config: workflow.cfg
-    allowed_roles:
-      - easy
-      - expert
-      - guru
 ```

 This allows the archive generated with the workflow builder to be submitted.

-The user can only submit jobs when he/she has any of these allowed roles.
-A super user should assign a role to the user at http://localhost:3000/admin/users.
-A super user can be made through the admin page or by running `bartender super <email>` on the server

 ## Catalogs